 \subsubsection{Two-point correlation function correction}

-To be consistent, one should in principle derive the lensing correction associated to magnification bias on the correlation function, using the same theoretical framework as for RSD.
-Nonetheless, these developments are beyond the scope of the present paper, and instead, we propose a simple correction based on linear theory, which can be easily used on top of any RSD model.
+To be consistent, the lensing correction associated with magnification bias on the correlation function should in principle be derived using the same theoretical framework as for RSD.
+However, these developments are beyond the scope of the present paper.
+We instead propose a simple correction based on linear theory, which can easily be used in addition to any RSD model.